-This will involve asking employers to go beyond the requirements of the Equality Act, which does not extend the same protections to non-binary and gender diverse people as it does to binary gendered people).
+This will involve asking employers to go beyond the requirements of the Equality Act, which does not extend the same protections to non-binary and gender diverse people as it does to binary gendered people.
 It is important that employers recognising the harm caused to trans people by 'deadnaming' and intentional misgendering.
-It is also important employers are alert to the signs that trans and nonbinary people are experiencing domestic abuse, as these can be particularly difficult detect, especially among those who are not 'out' at work28.
+It is also important employers are alert to the signs that trans and non-binary people are experiencing domestic abuse, as these can be particularly difficult detect, especially among those who are not 'out' at work.33 "I can't give details, but there is a specific incident that happened in my workplace a couple of years ago, where there was a number of women being harassed by one of the other staff.
+I don't think that sort of stuff is dealt with correctly, or it's not treated as severely as it should be."